Thymine - Wikipedia

 Concept 6 Review DNA and RNA Bases.
 In DNA, there are four different bases: adenine (A) and guanine (G) are the larger purines.
 Cytosine (C) and thymine (T) are the smaller pyrimidines.

-The Structure of DNA - Computer Science
+The Structure of DNA - Department of Computer Science

 The Structure of DNA (The Double Helix) DNA is made up of six smaller molecules -- a five carbon sugar called deoxyribose, a phosphate molecule and four different nitrogenous bases (adenine, thymine, cytosine and guanine).